 Editor's note: For RRC based solution of topology 2, whether the aggregation can be performed by the RAN is FFS and coordination with RAN WGs is needed.

-Editor's note: How the aggregation can be done is FFS.

 f.
+The AIOTF may provide the aggregation control information to the AIoT RAN to assist in the aggregation of AIoT data received from AIoT device(s).
+The AIOTF determines the aggregation control information based on operator policy and/or request from the AF, which includes:

+- Per time window (e.g., aggregate and report data for a time period)

+- Per reader

+- Number of AIoT devices (e.g. for inventory, threshold for the number of AIoT Device ID(s) required for reporting)

+- Any combination of above (if needed)NOTE X: The AIoT service operations aggregated from the AIoT devices share the same correlation identifier.

+g.
 When the AIOTF sends an operation request to a UE Reader or BS Reader (via AIOT RAN), a response and one or more reports with the results of the AIoT service operation is returned to the AIOTF with the results of the AIoT service operation, and the AIOTF needs to correlate the results to a given operation request.
 The AMF (if used to route the requests) additionally provides an AIOTF identifier with the request from the AIOTF which is returned with the response(s) related to the request, so the AMF can be routed back the requesting AIOTF.

 2. A Permanent AIoT Device ID is stored in the AIoT Device and the network or a Credential Holder's AAA server.
 The AIOTF checks whether the AIoT Device ID from AIoT Device has a subscription and retrieves.